lpotthast/leptos-tiptap/tiptap/README.md

-# Bundling tiptap into a single static js file
+# Bundling the tiptap NPM packages into a single static js file

 Beginning with an empty directory...